swlipscomb/TheFirstOne/README.md

 - Easy to navigate
 # Getting Started
 1. Clone the repository
-2. Open "index" in your browser
+2. Open "It" in your browser
 # Structure
-- "index.html": Main page
+- "It.html": Main page
 - "css/": Stylesheet directory
 - "js/": Javascript directory
 - "images/": Image assets